Blue-Beaker/MTE_Galactic_Tweaks/README.md

 GC wires are capped at 2V.
 Use IC2 cables for higher tiers and better speed.
 #### Gas Liquefier Facing Fix
 Fix the side to pull fluid from the liquefier.
+#### Slimeling GUI Tweak
+In slimeling GUI, do not autofocus the textbox, and make it possible to close the GUI with a press of 'E'.